The Umbrella Academy: The Biggest Differences Between the Comics and the Show

-In the comics, the first set piece of the series comes during the early pages of The Umbrella Academy’s first issue.
-The scene pits the Academy against a seemingly sentient Eiffel Tower (which actually turns out to be a weapon controlled by ‘Zombie Robot Gustave Eiffel’).
+In the comics, the first set-piece of the series comes during the early pages of The Umbrella Academy’s first issue.
+The scene pits the Academy (while in their prime as kids) against a seemingly sentient Eiffel Tower (which turns out to be a weapon controlled by ‘Zombie Robot Gustave Eiffel’).

-As well as showcasing a group of ten year old heroes taking on the Eiffel Tower, and essentially setting the tone of the book from then on, the scene also marks the teams debut to the world, as well as showing that Hargreeves considers Number 7 to be the least special, and even a quick line about Number 5 not being there as he ran away.
+As well as showcasing a group of ten-year-old heroes taking on the Eiffel Tower, and setting the tone of the book from there on, the scene also marks the team’s debut to the world within the comic’s universe.
+The sequence also shows that Hargreeves considers Number 7 to be the least special and even has a quick line about Number 5 not being there as he ran away.

 In the Netflix show, presumably due to budgetary constraints, much of the work the Eiffel Tower scene does (introducing the team to the world, showing the divide between Number 7 and her siblings etc.) is instead done during a sequence where the ten-year-old Academy thwarts a bank robbery, somewhere in America.
-Just as the scene sets the tone in the opening pages of the comics, similarly the live action version shows off the idea that although certain storylines and events are going to be a little different, the same spirit of the source material is clearly still there.
+Just as the scene sets the tone in the opening pages of the comics, similarly the live-action version shows off the idea that although individual storylines and events are going to be a little different, the same spirit of the source material is there.

 Number 1’s (Somewhat Obvious) Secret

-One of the bigger elements of Luther’s character in the first few episodes is that he is clearly hiding his body from the rest of the world.
+Number 1, also know as Luther spends the first few episodes trying to hide his body from the rest of the world.
 But after the fight with Hazel and Cha Cha during the third episode Number 1’s gorilla-esque torso is revealed.
-Objectively you can understand why he may want to hide it, but for comics fans, this is a wholly new addition to the story.
+Objectively audiences can understand why he may want to hide it, but for comics fans, this is a wholly new addition to the story.

-In fact, the first scene showing the adult Academy starts with Luther in space, just as it does in the show, but in the comics we see a newspaper clipping in Number 1’s moon base, showing that after an accident on a mission to Mars Hargreeves performed emergency experimental surgery on Luther in order to save his life, giving him a whole new body in the process (a sequence we actually see in a later episode).
+In fact, the very first scene showing the adult Academy in the comics starts with Luther in space, just as it does in the show, but in the comics, we see a newspaper clipping in Number 1’s moon base, showing that after an accident on a mission to Mars Hargreeves performed emergency experimental surgery on Luther to save his life.
+This gave him a whole new body in the process (a sequence we see in a later episode).

-In the comics, it’s clear that the world knows about these events (hence the newspaper article) and so Luther/Number 1/Spaceboy doesn’t make any effort to hide his body, instead walking around in minimal clothing almost always.
+In the comics, it’s clear that the world knows about these events (hence the newspaper article) and so Luther/Number 1/Spaceboy doesn’t make any effort to hide his body.
+Instead, he walks around in minimal clothing almost always.
 In the show however no-one else knows about Luther’s new body, and he clearly wants to keep it that way.

 A Very Different Funeral

-In the show, all living and accounted for members of The Umbrella Academy meet at the house to remember their father and spread his ashes, with Number 5 jumping back in time shortly before (whilst everyone else is already at the house).
+In the show, after the death of Sir Reginald, all living and accounted for members of The Umbrella Academy meet at the house to remember their adoptive father and spread his ashes.
+Number 5 jumps back in time shortly before the funeral, whilst everyone else is already at the house.

 In the comics however the funeral scene plays out a little differently, firstly Number 7 isn’t there at all, further showing her exclusion from the rest of the family, and Number 5 has already come back from the future, so is actually at the house before any of his siblings.

-Narrative-wise the funeral acts as the main reason for getting all of these characters back together, and is a smart alteration for the show to include Number 7 earlier on, with 5 arriving later, allowing us to see each of the characters, now adults, meet up and interact as early as possible (before the primary threat of the coming apocalypse is established).
+Narrative-wise the funeral acts as the main reason for getting all of these characters back together.
+It is a smart alteration for the show to include Number 7 earlier on, with 5 arriving later, allowing us to see each of the characters, now adults, meet up and interact as early as possible (before the primary threat of the coming apocalypse is established).

-Another of the bigger differences in the comics is that Sir Reginald’s will states that the Academy are all to wear their original superhero outfits, and just after the ceremony a number of robots (explained to be the creations of an old Academy enemy; Dr Terminal) attack a nearby carnival, forcing the team into action.
+Another difference in the comics is that Sir Reginald’s will states that the Academy are all to wear their original superhero outfits, and just after the ceremony a number of robots (explained to be the creations of an old Academy enemy; Dr Terminal) attack a nearby carnival, forcing the team into action.